 Summary

 Invoice factoring is when a company sells some or all of its unpaid invoices to a third party, known as a “factor”, in exchange for a cash advance.
-This cash advance is typically 80% to 90% of the value of the money owed on the invoices.
+This cash advance is usually 80% to 90% of the value of the money owed on the invoices.

 That cash advance can then be used by the original company as it sees fit, for example to cover debts, buy materials or equipment, make new investments, or pay salaries.

-The factoring company takes over responsibility for collecting the unpaid invoices.
+The invoice factoring company takes over responsibility for collecting the unpaid invoices.
 When the factor collects the money, the remainder is paid back to the original company, minus the agreed fees.

 Invoice factoring is a step-by-step process, beginning when an invoice is issued and ending when the issuer receives payment.